-Figure 2.19b illustrates the behavior of the server in a typical overload situation.
-The maximum service rate is $\mu{max} = 1$, and the arrival rate starts at $\lambda = 0.5$.
-The arrival rate is increased to $\lambda = 4$ at time 20, and it returns to $\lambda = 0.5$ at time 25.
-The figure shows that the queue builds up quickly and clears very slowly.
-Since the response time is proportional to queue length, it means that the quality of service is poor for a long period after an overload.
+Figure 2.20: Queuing dynamics. (a) The steady-state queue length as a function of λ/μ{max} . (b) The behavior of the queue length when there is a temporary overload in the system.
+The solid line shows a realization of an event-based simulation, and the dashed line shows the behavior of the flow model (2.29).
+The maximum service rate is $\mu{max}=1$, and the arrival rate starts at $\lambda=0.5$.
+The arrival rate is increased to $\lambda=4$ at time 20, and it returns to $\lambda=0.5$ at time 25.

+is poor for a long period after an overload.
 This behavior is called the rush-hour effect and has been observed in web servers and many other queuing systems such as automobile traffic.

-The dashed line in Figure 2.19b shows the behavior of the flow model, which describes the average queue length.
+The dashed line in Figure 2.20b shows the behavior of the flow model, which describes the average queue length.
 The simple model captures behavior qualitatively, but there are variations from sample to sample when the queue length is short. ∇